OfficeDev/open-xml-docs/docs/how-to-create-and-add-a-paragraph-style-to-a-word-processing-document.md

 --------------------------------------------------------------------------------
 ## Sample Code

-The following is the complete <span class="keyword">CreateAndAddParagraphStyle</span> code sample in both C\# and Visual Basic.
+The following is the complete **CreateAndAddParagraphStyle** code sample in both C\# and Visual Basic.

 ```csharp